 It’s important to follow your veterinarian’s recommendations at home for diet and monitoring once your pet is diagnosed.
 The goal in managing diabetes is to keep glucose concentrations regulated, avoiding spikes and drops, and to reduce or eliminate the signs of diabetes, such as excessive thirst and urination.
 Although diabetes can’t be cured, the condition can be successfully managed with daily insulin injections and changes in diet and lifestyle.

 During the holidays, some diabetic pets may be left at home with the pet sitter.
 It’s important that the pet sitter be made fully aware of the pet’s condition so he/she can be managed properly while you are away.
-Here is a link to a handy pet sitter checklist that you can download and use.

 Since weight management is key to avoid diabetes and many other health risks, please refer back to our earlier newsletter, Why managing your pet’s weight is so important.